nikkiw/docker-kallithea/README.md

     $ docker run -d -p 8000:80 toras9000/kallithea

 ## Data location
-Assume that the following locations in the container are persisted:
+The storage location of data in the container.
+When changing the version, pay attention to the handling of persistent data.
+See [Upgrading Kallithea](https://kallithea.readthedocs.io/en/latest/upgrade.html) for the steps required to change the version.

+- `/kallithea/config`
-- `/kallithea/config` - contains configuration file (`kallithea.ini`).
+contains configuration file (`kallithea.ini`).

+- `/kallithea/repos`
-- `/kallithea/repos` - contains repositories.
+contains repositories.

+- `/kallithea/logs`
-- `/kallithea/logs` - contains log files.
+contains log files.

 ## Enviroment variables
 If kallithea.ini does not exist in the container, it is considered the first time and the initialization process is executed.